The Cod Hole

 Sanctioned feeding of the Giant Potato Cod is allowed, and they are certainly hoping we will provide an easy meal for them.
 The Mike Ball team takes down a container filled with fish heads to attract the cod.
 It works, and the Giant Potato Cod are rewarded at the end of the dive when the contents are emptied into the sea.
 One cod is very interested in the container of fish and knocks our guide off balance.

-The Cod Hole A Picturesque and Diverse Dive Site
+The Cod Hole: A Picturesque and Diverse Dive Site

 Reef on the Cod Hole